ctu-vras/multirobot-calibration/README.md

    - more than one approaches at a time can be used
    - value does not have to be 1/0, but any non-zero number will enable the approach and values from this approach will be scaled by given value
    - can be edited in the config file or passed in as an argument (e.g. {'selftouch','planes'}, see [Calibration examples](UserData/Examples/calibration.m))
- - joint types - determine which part of the body will be calibrated
+ - link types - determine which part of the body will be calibrated
    - onlyOffsets - will calibrate only offsets of each link (the last DH parameter)
-   - e.g. joint will calibrate everything defined as joint in robot 'jointStructure'
+   - e.g. link will calibrate everything defined as link in robot 'linkStructure'
    - the settings are superior over chains (see above).
 So in case you enable 'rightArm' but does not enable 'joint' or 'finger', nothing will be calibrated
    - the settings are also depending on each other.
 If you enable 'onlyOffsets', you still need to enable for example 'mount' to calibrate
    - can be edited in the config file or passed in as an argument (e.g. {'mount'}, see [Calibration examples](UserData/Examples/calibration.m))